 Also pointing to Lowe’s strength is its stock repurchase program.
 Stock repurchases are one way a company with cash to spare returns money to shareholders.
 Lowe’s bought back $13.1 billion worth of stock last year — $1.1 billion more than expected because of better-than-expected financial performance.
 Lowe’s also paid out $2 billion in dividends last year and awarded $256 million in bonuses to front-line employees.

 Lowe’s History and Current Investors

-Some of the largest U.S. banks, including JPMorgan Chase & Co. and Wells Fargo & Co., hold tens of millions of shares with Lowe’s.
-Lowe’s biggest shareholder is investment titan The Vanguard Group Inc., with more than 65,000,000 shares.
+Some of the largest U.S. banks, including JPMorgan Chase & Co. and Wells Fargo & Co., hold millions of shares of Lowe’s.
+Lowe’s biggest shareholder is investment titan The Vanguard Group Inc., with more than 57,000,000 shares, or 8.56% of Lowe’s shares.